Fallen stock action call is growing

 Farming leaders, too, believe the increase in on-farm burial is unsustainable in the long term.
 The NFU wants the state rendering subsidy reintroduced immediately.
 In the meantime, it is encouraging farmers to use knackers or local hunts to dispose of carcasses instead of burying them.

-Both the Environment Agency and MAFF insist there is no evidence of any problem with the burial of fallen stock, providing farmers follow MAFFs code of good agricultural practice.
+Both the Environment Agency and MAFF both insist there is no evidence of any problem with the burial on fallen stock, providing farmers follow MAFFs code of good agricultural practice.